-If your cat bites you when you’re patting them, you’re witnessing something called petting-induced aggression.
+If your cat bites you when you’re patting her, you’re witnessing something called petting-induced aggression.
 These bites are generally gentle and don’t draw blood, but they can still be painful and upsetting.
-Your cat might lick at your hand first before using their teeth, and you shouldn’t see signs of aggression like growing or hissing.
-(If you do see these signs of aggression, your cat is telling you in no uncertain terms to back off and give them some space.)
+Your cat might lick at your hand first before using their teeth.
+(If you see signs of aggression, your cat is telling you in no uncertain terms to back off and give them some space.)

 If your cat bites you, you should never react negatively.
-Don’t frighten your cat or scruff them.
-Remember, biting is your cat’s way of communicating with you.
+Don’t frighten or scruff her.
+Remember, biting is your kitty’s way of communicating with you.

-Instead, respect your cat’s wishes and move away from them.
-Don’t attempt to keep patting them, and give your cat some space.
+Instead, respect your pet’s wishes and move away from her.
+Don’t attempt to keep patting and give your cat some space.
+They have “spoken” up loud and clear, and it’s your job to listen.

 Make an appointment with the vet

-To start, it’s a good idea to take your cat to the vet for an examination to make sure that your cat isn’t experiencing pain anywhere that’s prompting them to bite.
+To start, it’s a good idea to take your cat to the vet for an examination to make sure they aren’t experiencing pain anywhere that’s prompting them to bite.
+This could be anything from a skin infection to a stomachache, so rule these out first.

 Look for telltale warning signs

-Next, learn to watch for your cat’s warning signs that they’re getting uncomfortable.
-They might pull their ears back or start to twitch their skin or tail.
+Next, learn to watch for your cat’s warning signs that tell you they’re getting uncomfortable.
+Your feline might pull their ears back or start to twitch their tail.
 You might notice that your cat’s pupils dilate, and their body may get stiff all over.
-Some cats may growl and start to expose their claws.
-If you notice any of these signs, it’s important to honor your cat’s wishes and stop patting them.
-If they’re on your lap, move them off of your lap and give them some space.
+Some cats even growl and start to expose their claws.
+If you notice any of these indicators, it’s important to honor your cat’s wishes and stop patting them.
+If they are on your lap, move them off to give them some space.

 Try patting your cat a different way

-You may also need to modify how you pat your cat.
+You may also need to modify how you pet your cat.
 Some cats like short strokes as opposed to long, drawn-out strokes, and some cats like you to only pat certain areas of their bodies, like under the chin.
-Experiment with using different strokes, and instead of using your whole hand, see if your cat better tolerates it if you use just a finger or two.
-If your cat doesn’t bite you during a patting session, consider rewarding them with a treat to reinforce this positive behavior.
+Experiment with using different strokes, and instead of using your whole hand, see if your cat better tolerates just a finger or two.
+If your kitty doesn’t bite you during a patting session, consider rewarding them with a treat to reinforce this positive behavior.

 Keep track of your cat’s behavior

-Once you’ve learned the warning signs that your cat gives off, you can watch to see when these signs appear.
+Once you’ve learned the warning signs, you can watch to see when these signs appear.
 Keep track of how long you’re able to pat your cat before they give you a warning.
-Some cats can only take so much patting, so if you’re able to determine that your cat can tolerate a certain amount of patting, you can keep this in mind so you can stop patting them before he gets uncomfortable.
+Some can only take so much patting, so if you’re able to determine that your cat can tolerate a certain amount, you can keep this in mind so you can stop before they get uncomfortable.

 Understand your cat might just not like to be touched

 Finally, realize that cats can be particular.
-Some cats can be very social, but they just don’t appreciate being patted.
-If you try all of the above strategies with no improvement, then it’s probably time to honor your cat’s wishes and not pat them.
-You can show your cat affection in other ways, such as by playing with them or just spending time nearby.
+Even some very social furry friends just don’t appreciate being patted.
+If you try all the above strategies with no improvement, then it’s probably time to honor your cat’s wishes and not pat them.
+You can show them affection in other ways, such as by playing or just spending time nearby.